technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 As part of its business plan, Contoso is looking to implement the following objectives:

 *   They would like to provision compute and storage resources which capacity exceeds what's currently supported by the aging on-premises infrastructure hosting the existing SAP landscape.
+*   Contoso has invested in SAP S/4HANA for all ERP, finance, customer experience and CRM, and supply chain management solutions.
 *   Contoso wants to increase resiliency by including full-fledged high-availability provisions and setting up a disaster recovery site.
 *   They want to minimize cost of development and testing environments.
 *   Whenever possible, Contoso would like to simplify the operational model by leveraging managed services.